russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "Habit stacking" power: Assuring the five steps effect

 Embarking on a journey of life change is about more than simply feeling inspired at the start.
-It takes dedication, ongoing effort, and thoughtful planning to transform your path completely.
+It takes dedication, ongoing effort, and thoughtful planning to completely transform your path.
 Yet embracing the challenge will allow your commitment to lead you to remarkable growth!
-According to 'Atomic Habits,' starting a change is different from easily maintaining it, but you should keep the end goal in mind:
+According to 'Atomic Habits,' starting a change is different from easily maintaining it, but the end goal should be kept in mind:

 "The goal is not to read a book, the goal is to become a reader… The goal is not to run a marathon, the goal is to become a runner."

-Remember that feeling down after facing a setback on one or even each of those five steps is normal.
-However, finding a way to get motivated again and forming sound habits remains the key to achieving success.
+Remember that it's normal to feel down after facing a setback on one or even each of those five steps.
+However, finding a way to get motivated again and forming sound habits remains the key to achieving success over time.
 Learning to recover from failures and implementing systematic routines will help you power through challenges like boredom:

 "The greatest threat to success is not failure but boredom.
 We get bored with habits because they stop delighting us.
 The outcome becomes expected.
 And as our habits become ordinary, we start derailing our progress to seek novelty."